HandMatt/ardan-ultimate-rust/02-SystemThreads/HandlingFiles.md

 There are three major categories of file-handling inside a server service:

-* Processing the file, as fast as possible.
+- Processing the file, as fast as possible.
-* Sending the file somewhere else---streaming it to maximize I/O efficiency.
+- Sending the file somewhere else---streaming it to maximize I/O efficiency.
-* Sending the file somewhere else---and doing something with it on the way through.
+- Sending the file somewhere else---and doing something with it on the way through.

 These tasks can be orthogonal, and are often best handled in chunks.
 Sometimes, you need to combine the two.

 ## Regular File I/O

-> The code for this is in `code/06_bonus/read_file`
+> The code for this is in `code/02_threads/read_file`

 Let's start by making sure we're comfortable with regular file input/output (non-async).
-Let's count the lines in *War and Peace*.
+Let's count the lines in _War and Peace_.
 An inefficient but fast way to do this is to read the entire file into memory and process it:

 ```rust
 use std::fs::read_to_string;